ccowmu/ccawmunity/chatbot/commandcenter/command/README.md

 `self.name` : The name of the command.
 This should be written exactly as you would write the command in chat when you call it.
 Be sure to include a dollar sign.

-`self.help` : The command's help string as shown when the `$help` command is quried.
+`self.help` : The command's help string as shown when the `$help` command is queried.
 It should follow this format:
 `$<command name> | <command purpose> | <usage instructions>`
 Example:
 `$info | Display info about a command. | Usage: $info <command (including the dollar sign)>`